Exploring 20 unique mint varieties

 Moroccan mint is a bold variety prized for its intensely sweet flavour and refreshing aroma.
 Its bright green leaves feature pointed, sharply defined edges.
 Traditionally used in Moroccan mint tea, these leaves are brewed with green tea and sugar, and the resulting infusion is served as a symbol of hospitality.

-Taste: Bold spearmint and sugar
+Taste: Bold spearmint and sweet sugar

 Flowers: Light pinkish purple